LibrariesHacked/librarieshacked-web-content/tutorials/englishlibrariescarto.md

 - Email
 - Website

-Although the data was released in 2017, it was collected from library authorities in 2016.
+The data was collected from library authorities in mid 2016.

 One limiting factor in the data is there isn't good location data for the libraries.
-For each property in the UK, Ordnance Survey (OS) hold detailed address, location co-ordinates, and a reference: Unique Property Reference Number (UPRN).
-This data is not open data.
-It is available as part of an premium OS product called AddressBase, which is free to use by any public sector organisation, but expensive for others.
+For each property in the UK, Ordnance Survey (OS) hold an address, exact location co-ordinates, and a reference: Unique Property Reference Number (UPRN).
+This data is not open data, though aspects of it can be (such as UPRN) within derived datasets.
+It is available as part of an premium OS product called [AddressBase](https://www.ordnancesurvey.co.uk/business-and-government/products/addressbase-premium.html), which is free to use by any public sector organisation, but costly for others.

-However, the OS have a [presumption to publish](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/public-sector/guidance/presumption-to-publish-criteria.html) policy for open data.
-For datasets regarding public assets, that do not 'substantially copy' their licensed data, it can be presumed that these can be open data.
-In the case of around 3000 libraries, it is unlikely making those open data would affect the commercial viability of the AddressBase product or substantially copy it.
+The OS have a [presumption to publish](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/public-sector/guidance/presumption-to-publish-criteria.html) policy for open data.
+For datasets regarding public assets, that do not 'substantially copy' their licensed data, it can be presumed these can be open data.
+In the case of around 3000 libraries, it is unlikely that making those open data would affect the commercial viability of the AddressBase product, or substantially copy it.
+So, it would be useful for any future library dataset to publish the exact coordinates, and addresses of library locations, as well as obtaining an explicit exemption from the OS to allow for this.

 This tutorial will attempt to map those libraries using the current dataset and freely available open data.
-This is surprisingly difficult.
-Those familiar with mapping tools (like Google or MapData), will know you normally just upload the CSV, it geocodes it all and shows the points.
-That's true, but there are normally many licence restrictions.
-Google will geocode for you, but you then HAVE to plot the points on a Google map and use their services.
+This can be surprisingly difficult.
+Those familiar with online mapping tools (like Google or MapData), will know you normally just upload the CSV with addresses in, it geocodes it all and shows the points.
+That's true, but there are normally licence restrictions.
+Google will geocode addresses for you, but you then HAVE to plot the points on a Google map and use their services, and you cannot then make the coordinate data open.

 #### Step 1.
 Signup or login to Carto

 Carto (previously known as CartoDB) is a free online map mapping service, though the free tier of membership restricts how much data you can store and doesn't allow private data.

 It works by a process of uploading data into it's web interface.
-As long as this data then has some kind of spatial component (such as co-ordinates) you can visualise the data in map form, and optionally embed that map into websites.
+As long as this data then has some kind of geography component (such as co-ordinates) you can visualise the data in map form, and optionally embed that map into websites.

 The [signup](https://carto.com/signup) is quite simple, and does not ask for too many details.